-In BARS-the statewide solution for budget development and analysis-agencies submit adjustments against the baseline (prior year's) budget in order to create and submit the budget request.
+In BARS-the statewide solution for budget development and analysis-agencies submit adjustments against the baseline budget (mostly based on the prior year's) in order to create and submit the budget request.
 Most of the detail that makes up a budget submission is now contained in BARS itself, but for a list of remaining outside-of-BARS DA-form requirements, see the agency checklist, Section B.2.